Radio

 Ed Sheeran

-The verdict is in.
+In May 2023 there was a big verdict in the world of copyright law.
+The decision?
 Ed Sheeran's 2014 hit, "Thinking Out Loud," did not infringe on Marvin Gaye's and Ed Townsend's 1973 hit, "Let's Get It On."
 As I will explain in a moment, from a musical standpoint, this was the only possible outcome.
 The copyright laws were applied as expected, and human composers in the United States are free to compose as they have been doing for centuries.
 But what about AI?
 Is it free to compose?
 Let's explore.
 Continue Reading →

 Get Briefed Every Day!